Good Habits Can Bring About Big Results

 - Starting and running my own business.

-And while these are significant achievements, the only massive action I took towards each one was deciding that this was something I wanted:
+These were significant achievements for me – both in personal relationships and my personal development.
+They took time and dedication.
+However, the only massive action I took towards each one was deciding that this was something I wanted.

 - To have my book published,

-- being creative and doing what I love in a way I like doing it,
+- To be creative and do what I love in a way I like doing it.

-- sharing my life with someone I admire and love,
+- To share my life with someone I admire and love.

-- serving others with my efforts and building a team where other people felt fulfilled in their jobs too.
+- To build a team where other people felt fulfilled in their work.

 - Wanting to stay in school to avoid getting a job.

 - Thinking it’s all been said before so why bother?

 - Feeling I could not change my mind or I would disappoint others.